-HH MTDs are transferred to a NHH MOA when there is a Change of Measurement Class.
+HH MTDs are transferred to a NHH SVA MOA when there is a Change of Measurement Class.

 D0155: Notification of new Meter Operator or Data Collector Appointment and Terms

-The Supplier notifies the relevant NHHDCs and NHHMOAs of their appointment with a given effective from date.
+The Supplier notifies the relevant NHHDCs and NHH SVA MOAs of their appointment with a given effective from date.